openwrt/openwrt/README.md

 _Ignore any "WARNING: No feed for package..." from the install feeds step._

-Set the default configuration for Ci40 by running the following command:
+Set the default configuration for Ci40 by running the following command (this sets version numbers and OPKG URLs):

     $ cat target/linux/pistachio/creator-platform-cascoda-default.config > .config